cloudutsukpilot/sakharams.github.io/_posts/devops/orchestration/awscloudformation/2021-01-01-introduction-to-aws-cloud-formation.md

 layout: post
 title: Introduction to AWS CloudFormation
 categories: [devops, orchestration, aws cloud formation]
-tags: [devops, orchestration, aws cloud formation]
+tags: [DevOps, Orchestration, AWS Cloud Formation]
 ---

 AWS CloudFormation is a powerful infrastructure-as-code service provided by Amazon Web Services (AWS).
 It allows you to define and provision your AWS resources in a declarative manner, using a simple text file called a CloudFormation template.